ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-annotated-code/index.md

 ## The Interface {#the-interface}

-The purpose of a standard like ERC-20 is to have multiple currencies that interface with the same code.
+The purpose of a standard like ERC-20 is to have multiple token types that are used from the same code.
 To achieve that, we create an
 [interface](https://www.geeksforgeeks.org/solidity-basics-of-interface/).
-Any code that needs to interface with the token contract can use the same definitions in the interface and be compatible with all token contracts that use it, whether it is a wallet such as
+Any code that needs to use the token contract can use the same definitions in the interface and be compatible with all token contracts that use it, whether it is a wallet such as
 MetaMask, a dapp such as etherscan.io, or a different contract such as liquidity pool.

 ![Illustration of the ERC-20 interface](erc20_interface.png)